challavenugopalshetty/terraform_local_provider_practice_1/README.md

 ## Key components:

-- Providers
+- **Providers**
     Providers in terraform are kind of pulgins that interact with the different cloud providers and they act like a bridge between terraform configurations and infrastructure resources.
-    Declaring a provider
+    Declaring a provider:
     ```
     terraform {
         required_providers {